 One of the most accentuated differences between the common law approach to copyright and the civil law approach has always been their legal basis.
 Traditionally the civil law countries are said to favour the justice argument as the basis for their 'droit d'auteur', whereas common law countries legislate copyright primarily for utilitarian reasons.
-Strowel shows in his analysis of 'copyright' versus 'droit d'auteur' systems that although this distinction is indeed rightly made, the difference is diminishing.396 We shall see in Paragraph 5.4.2 that recent EC directives affirm Strowel's observation.
+Strowel shows in his analysis of 'copyright' versus 'droit d'auteur' systems that although this distinction is indeed rightly made, the difference is diminishing.
+We shall see in Paragraph 5.4.2 that recent EC directives affirm Strowel's observation.

 The broad 'justice versus utility' justifications for copyright are often categorised in more detail.
 Grosheide, for instance, in his work on the nature of copyright, distinguishes seven partly overlapping types of arguments, while other writers divide them into three categories.
-The Categories of arguments are often intertwined.
+According to Van Engelen, different arguments are often intertwined.
 He discerns three sub-arguments in the 'justice' category, one in the utilitarian category and unjust enrichment as a separate argument.
 Strowel prefers a distinction between the instrumental argument (copyright as an incentive for production) and the Lockian concept of property (copyright as a fruit of the creators intellectual labour).
-Strowel prefers a distinction between the instrumental argument (copyright as a fruit of the creators intellectual labour).
+I shall stick with the classification in justice versus utility arguments and distinguish sub-arguments where useful.